MakieOrg/BeautifulMakie/README.md

-# BeautifulMakie
+# Beautiful Makie
-Gallery with easy to copy and paste examples, go to

 https://lazarusa.github.io/BeautifulMakie/

-Contributions are welcome as pull requests.
+Web page with basic examples showing how to use makie in julia